Dear

 Be assured of my daily prayers and a remembrance in my Masses for all of you.
 May I ask a small remembrance in your prayers and Masses as well?

-On behalf of all our parish staff, have a blessed and peace-filled Christmas and a holy New Year!
-I do not know what will be in store for us in 2021, but I trust that God knows what is truly best for us all.
+On behalf of Fr.
+Victorino and all our parish staff, have a blessed and peace-filled Christmas and a holy New Year!
+I do not know what will be in store for us in 2025, but I trust that God knows what is truly best for us all.
+I leave things in His merciful hands.

 Fr.
 Ed Namiotka